ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/autohotkey.md

 ## Some Good Scripts to Look Into

 - [AutoHotKey script for Windows that lets a user change virtual desktops](https://github.com/pmb6tz/windows-desktop-switcher)
-    - don't forget to put the dll that comes with this repo into the startup folder if you want to the use move window command
+    - Don't forget to put the dll that comes with this repo into the startup folder if you want to the use move window command
     - I use this one a ton but I did change the keyboard shortcuts for two commands.
 Here is what I changed/enabled in the user_config.ahk script everything else was not used:

 ```AutoHotKey